hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

-do so: when we see what looks like an API-private method, we know that we must not call it if we are outside of the node, and that if we are inside the node (refactoring/debugging/featuring it) we are allowed to change its signature, its name, or even delete it altogether (and the same kind of thing if it is a protected method, only with its broader scope).
+do so: when we see what looks like an API-private method, we know that we must not call it if we are outside of the node, and that if we are inside the node (refactoring/debugging/featuring it) we are allowed to change its signature, its name, or even delete it altogether.

+this same dynamic applies to an API protected method, except that it has a larger scope of dependency, and so more things can break when you change it; and you can take that scope into account as you consider changing it.

 in practice this has proven compellingly valuable during refactoring - we know immediately by looking at a method (either definition or call) what